-At this point the evidence is conclusive, preschool is good for our children.
+At this point the evidence is conclusive; preschool provides greater opportunity for long term success.
 According to the U.S. Department of Education, “Children in high quality preschools display stronger language, cognitive, and social skills.”

-In addition to strengthening social skills—how to compromise, be respectful, and problem-solve—preschool provides a place where your child explores, plays, and builds confidence.
-Children in preschool discover that they are capable and can do things for themselves, from small tasks like pouring a cup of water to tackling bigger issues like making decisions about how to spend their free time.
+In addition to mastering social skills—how to compromise, be respectful, and problem-solve—preschool provides a place where your child explores, plays, and builds confidence.
+Children in preschool discover that they are capable and can do things for themselves, from small tasks like putting on their jackets to tackling bigger issues like negotiating with their friends how to complete a project or how they want to spend their free time.

 So we’re convinced preschool is important.
 It is already time to start planning your child’s future.